RECEIVE WRR ALERTS

-Rescue, Rehabilitation, Release
+Rescue, Rehabilitation, and Release

 The animals who come to us for help have been orphaned, injured, or displaced.
-We see the majority in the spring and summer months during “baby season,” but we do rescues throughout the year, day and night.
+We see the majority in the spring and summer months during “baby season,” but we do rescues throughout the year, both day and night.
 Orphaned opossums whose mothers have been killed by dogs or humans, baby birds who have fallen from nests and cannot be reunited with their parents, bobcat babies whose mothers have been shot by hunters, and raccoons caught in live traps and transported miles away leaving their babies to starve are just a few of the situations that bring animals to our hospital and nursery.

 Animals in rehabilitation can spend anywhere from a few days to several months at WRR before release.
 It all depends on the species, how old they were when they arrived, and the nature of their injuries.
 Releases take place on sites that have been inspected and approved by WRR animal care staff.
-Release sites are often large acreages and all are chosen to meet species-specific needs for vegetation and terrain and that have year-round water and food sources.
+Release sites are often large acreages, and all are chosen to meet species-specific needs for vegetation and terrain and that have year-round water and food sources.
 All release sites are hunting-free zones.